The Directors are pleased to present the 34th Annual Report together

 neighbouring economies, which were being used by global corporations as

-bases for feedering India, due to lack of comparable infrastructure
+bases for feedering India, due to lack of comparable transaction

-With FTWZs developed by Arshiya, our country will be able to leverage
+With FTWZa developed by Arshlya, our country will be able to leverage

-''Soft Infrastructure'' such as skilled manpower, cost competitiveness,
+''Salt Infrastructure such as sidled manpower, cost competitiveness,

-regulatory framework, IT connectivity, as well as ''Hard Infrastructure''
+regulatory framework, IT connectivity, as will as ''Hard Infrastructure''

-such as dedicated state-of-the-art mega logistics parks FTWZs, rail
+such as dedicated state-of-the-art mega logistics parks FTWZe, rail

-connectivity, industrial & distribution hubs, transport & handling and
+connectivity, industrial & distribution hubs, transport and handing and

-world class supply chain management services.
+world been supply chain management services.
 FTWZ will be a game

-changer for international as well as domestic companies which are
+changer for International as will as domestic companies which are

 FTWZ provides assistance to various potential cllents for Import and

-heavy amounts towards recovery expenses apart from the time consumption
+heavy amounts towards recovery expenses apart Item the time consumption

 or have to forego the duties paid because of lack of provisions.